 Each year, AIBC members and honorary members have an opportunity to help shape the work of the body responsible for regulating the profession of architecture in B.C. on behalf of the public.
-AIBC Council’s leadership ensures that the AIBC is a vibrant, active and effective organization, while supporting initiatives that contribute to the ongoing success of the built environment.
+AIBC Council’s leadership ensures that the AIBC is an active and effective organization, while supporting initiatives that further the Institute’s public-interest mandate.

 Call for Nominations